d01c2/d01c2/README.md

 - **Program Synthesis**: Reducing the burden of software development by automatically generating programs
 - **Program Analysis**: Automatically detecting software bugs and vulnerabilities using both static and dynamic methods

-Outside of research, I enjoy exploring **WASM/WASI** and trying out various tools in the **JavaScript ecosystem**.
+Outside of research, I enjoy trying out various tools in the **JavaScript ecosystem**.
 I also spend time analyzing open-source projects and crafting tools from scratch.
 Beyond programming, I enjoy coffee, whisk(e)y, and movies—a mix of interests that keeps life balanced.